Summer schools

 Emerging evidence

 What is it?
-Summer schools are a form of on-campus outreach comprising a range of activities designed to immerse participants in an experience of higher education (HE), including workshops, taster sessions and social activities.
+Summer schools are a form of outreach comprising a range of activities organised during the summer holidays, including workshops, taster sessions and social activities.
+Summer schools often take place on campus but can also be delivered online.

 Evidence?
 There is little causal research on the efficacy of summer schools to widen participation.
-Recent analysis conducted by TASO in collaboration with the Higher Education Access Tracker suggests that participation in summer schools is associated with higher GCSE grades and HE progression and these results align with existing studies showing that students who attend a summer school express higher confidence and aspiration at the end than at the beginning.
+The existing studies show that students who attend a summer school express higher confidence and aspiration at the end than at the beginning, but evidence on progression to HE is limited.

 Should HE providers use summer schools to widen participation?
-Despite associations between summer school participation and positive student outcomes, currently there is insufficient evidence to say that summer schools are an effective tool to widen participation because existing evidence is not ‘causal’ (in other words, it can’t tell us definitively that the intervention is effective).
-It is plausible that summer schools attract participants who are most likely to go on to HE, regardless of the summer school.
-Given the time- and resource-intensive nature of summer schools, there is strong case for seeking more information on the efficacy versus other less intensive approaches.
-TASO is running a research project to produce more evidence on the efficacy of this approach.
+Currently there is insufficient evidence to say that summer schools are an effective tool to widen participation or support progression.
+It is plausible that summer schools attract participants who are already more likely to progress to HE than their peers.
+Given the time and resource-intensive nature of summer schools, there is a strong case for seeking more information on the efficacy versus other less intensive approaches.
+TASO is currently running a randomised controlled trial to understand how effective summer schools are.

 What is this intervention?

-Summer schools are on-campus outreach activities, designed to expose students to the HE experience.
+Summer schools are outreach activities organised during the summer holidays.
+They are designed as catch-up programmes or to expose students to the HE experience.
 The aim is to equip individuals with knowledge of how to apply to HE and increase their confidence and interest in applying.
+Some summer schools also focus on encouraging take-up of specific subjects (i.e. STEM), or entry in a particular profession (i.e. medicine).

-Summer school programmes vary.
-Programmes may offer participants the chance to meet academic staff and students, attend university-style lectures, take part in workshops and projects, and get a taste of the HE experience.
-Many, but not all, involve a residential element where students stay in student accommodation.
-Some summer schools, or elements of summer schools, focus on encouraging take-up of a specific subjects or entry to a particular profession (such as medicine).
+Regarding activities, programmes may offer participants the chance to meet academic staff and students, attend university-style lectures and subject tasters/masterclasses, take part in workshops and projects, and get a taste of the HE experience.

 This page focuses on the overall impact of attending a summer school.
 For more advice on the constituent activities that might be part of a summer school programme, see our other pages on mentoring, counselling and role models and Information, Advice and Guidance.